Wolf Rock Lighthouse

 Wolf Rock Lighthouse is on the Wolf Rock (An Welv, meaning the lip), a single rock located 18 nmi east of St Mary's, Isles of Scilly and 8 nmi southwest of Land's End, in Cornwall, England, United Kingdom.
 The fissures in the rock are said to produce a howling sound in gales, hence the name.

 The lighthouse is 41 m in height and is constructed from Cornish granite prepared at Penzance, on the mainland of Cornwall.
 It took eight years, from 1861 to 1869, to build due to the treacherous weather conditions that can occur between the Cornish mainland and the Isles.
 The light is visible from Land's End by day and night.
 It has a range of 23 nmi and was automated in 1988.
 The lighthouse was the first in the world to be fitted with a helipad.
+It is located on the tiny, 130 m^{2} skerry-type rock.

+The name "Wolf Rock" is a corruption of the Cornish language An Welv, or "The Lip".

 Geology

-Situated between Cornwall and the Isles of Scilly, the Wolf Rock is a small plug of phonolitic lava formed during the early part of the Cretaceous period and is unlike any rock exposed on the Cornish mainland.
+Situated between mainland Cornwall and the Isles of Scilly, the Wolf Rock is a small plug of phonolitic lava formed during the early part of the Cretaceous period and is unlike any rock exposed on the Cornish mainland.